Sungai Asap, the Bakun Dam Resettlement: Borneo People on the Verge of Extinction

 In cheap longhouses named with letters, block D is where we are, and here is the 2nd part of the reportage about the hydroelectric devastation in Borneo.

-To fully understand the matter we discuss with Alex in this article we strongly recommend you to
+To fully understand the matter we discuss with Alex in this article, we strongly recommend that you read the 1st part, the interview with Peter

 Here are some general